aptid/AptID/README.md

 2. More EventHandles.
 3. Solution for linking name and aptos\_token (NFT).
 Currently aptos\_token can only be minted by owner, which might not be decentralized enough for a name service.
 Workarounds might be that to mint many token upfront and link them with a Name upon registration.
+Different TLDs should be linked to different NFT collections.
 4. Misc better-engineering items noted as TODO in code.
+5. Reverse name must not be allowed to be *transfer* to others.
+6. Direct transfer is enabled by default, we need to add a way to disable direct transfer.

 # Developer guide
 ## Install aptos core utils